jarviscanada/jarvis_data_eng_BrandonWong/README.md

 **Linux Cluster Resource Monitoring Project** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrandonWong/tree/master/linux_sql)]: This project is an automated system that keeps track of the resources utilized by a Linux Cluster.
 It tracks the cpu, memory and disk usage of the given machine and persists all this information within a dedicated database.
 It is written for system admins or developers who manage actual/virtual Linux machines.

-**RDBMS and SQL** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrandonWong/tree/master/sql)]: This project is documentation on PostgreSQL exercises on the following topics: Basics, Join, Aggregation and String.
+**RDBMS and SQL** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrandonWong/tree/master/sql)]: This project is documentation on PostgreSQL exercises on the following topics: Basics, Join, Aggregation, Window Functions and String.
 These exercises ensure that the develop can perform queries on a relational database using practical features and formatting.

 **Java Grep Application** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrandonWong/tree/master/core_java/grep)]: This project is a Java application that allows users to fetch matching lines given a regex pattern.
 It takes in a directory and parses through each file line-by-line and returns each matched line to an output file.
 It mimics the functionality of grep written by GNU, and the Java implementation allows developers to run this program on any machine through the JVM.